ClementPinard/py-faster-rcnn/README.md

 Note also that it uses an original caffemodel that is trained for classes glasses, mugs, shoes and apples from 600 images.

 ### Prerequisites:
 To be able to process images real time it is necessary to have an NVIDIA GPU preferbly better than NVIDIA 960.
-You can install in CPU mode but will take a few seconds per frame to process.
 You will also need to install CUDA.
+It is possible to run in CPU mode but will take a few seconds per frame to process compared to 100ms with a decent NVIDIA GPU.

 ###Installation:
 1. Refer to instructions below to install py-faster-rcnn.